 It’s your golden opportunity

-Let the birth of the new moon be a metaphor for the renewal of your marital ties and for better reflection of each other’s light.
+Let the month witness the renewal of your marital ties and for better reflection of each other’s light.
 Let it be a time for fixing your own soul and helping to raise the status of your spouse, so that one day you can enter Jannah together by the mercy of Allah.

 While Ramadan is bursting with potential to reset your life and get you springing on a lighter step (physically as well as spiritually!), it would be just any other month if we don’t make the effort.
 Spiritual elevation does not happen automatically.
 It requires awareness of the status quo, and then conscious effort to make improvements.